yfann/TechGuidence/architecture/cloud-tools/SSO/keycloak.md

 + expose claims
     + can exposes claims attributes at user level
-+ onfigured at the realm level and they can be linked to clients
++ configured at the realm level and they can be linked to clients

 + add roles to ID token
-    + CLient SCopes
+    + CLient Scopes
         + roles
             + 开启`Add to ID token`
             + mappers